-It is difficult to love those who do not treat us fairly.
+It isn’t easy to love those who do not treat us fairly.
 That should not concern us.
 That is their responsibility.
 Our responsibility is to love them.
 We cannot force people to love us.
-God does not obligate us to make others love us but He does require us to love them.
+God does not obligate us to make others love us, but He does require us to love them.

-It is one thing to develop our faith and it’s another thing to develop our love to others.
+It is one thing to develop our faith, and it’s another thing to develop our love for others.
 Some people have strong faith but weak love.
 Others have strong love but weak faith.
 God expects us to reach a point of strong faith and strong love.